6 places to find a startup mentor to help you build a successful business

 Many mentors will tell you they have had failures along the way, and while they hurt, they have learned from them and become better.
 Failure itself is not a good thing, but the learnings from it can help us be even more successful going forward.

 Finding the right mentor at the right time is key.
 Because your startup stage will change as you go from idea to product, to market.
-So the question is often how or where do I find a startup mentor?
+So the question is often –

 Social/personal networks

 Technology makes things easier.
-Lookup a potential mentor on Linkedin or Google or any other site where you’ll be able to see where they work, their skills, experience, and their affiliations.
+Look up a potential mentor on Linkedin or Google or any other site where you’ll be able to see where they work, their skills, experience, and their affiliations.
 See if there is anything in common with your personal interests that you could use as a way to make an introduction and build a foundation for a potential relationship.

 Ask yourself, “Which needs do I definitely have?”
 This will help you target specific mentors.